Sean-Mulcahy/Scheduler-Qsys/README.md

 - Enable the control rows and set the time parameters as needed.

-- Use the output control pins to drive logic.
+- Use the output control pins to drive logic or snapshots.

 - More plugin instances can be used to add additional days.